kmalakoff/testmatrix-compat/README.md

 }
 ```

 The final step is to add code coverage.
 Code coverage measures the degree to which our code is executed when our tests run.
-It tells us how much of our code is actually used.
-To enable code coverage we'll install [istanbuljs/nyc](https://github.com/istanbuljs/nyc) and edit the test script again.
+It tells us how much of our code is used.
+To enable code coverage, we'll install [istanbuljs/nyc](https://github.com/istanbuljs/nyc) and edit the test script again.

 ```json
 {